CoquiCoders/beta-book/collaboration/community_partners.md

 #Collaboration with Local Brands

-We hosted a workshop with [Brands of Puerto Rico](http://brandsofpuertorico.com/), an ecommerce platform for local brands and [Antrocket](http://www.antrocket.com/es), a crowdfunding platform at co-working space [Serioulsy Creative](http://seriouslycreative.com/) in Santurce to learn more about the different journeys that small businesses take when seeking for funding.
+We hosted a workshop with [Brands of Puerto Rico](http://brandsofpuertorico.com/), an ecommerce platform for local brands and [Antrocket](http://www.antrocket.com/es), a crowdfunding platform at co-working space [Serioulsy Creative](http://seriouslycreative.com/) in Santurce, Puerto Rico, to learn more about the different journeys that small businesses take when seeking for funding.

 We want to collaborate with each other by helping in the creation and support of an ecosystem for small business owners.